-Questions about completing Form R or Form A may be directed to the EPCRA Call Center toll free.
-For contact information see the TRI Home Page at <www.epa.gov/tri>.
+Questions about completing Form R or Form A may be directed to the TRI Information Center (formerly the EPCRA Call Center) toll free.
+For contact information see the TRI Home Page at <www.epa.gov/tri/contacts.htm>.

 EPA Regional Staff also may be of assistance.
 Refer to Appendix G for a list of EPA Regional Offices.